Jason Atherton: Television

 Atherton has become a regular guest on BBC One's Saturday Kitchen, alongside host James Martin.

 In 2008, Atherton won the London and Southeast heat of the BBC Two programme Great British Menu – the judges were his old boss Oliver Peyton, alongside Prue Leith and Matthew Fort.
 He eventually won the starter and main course section in a public vote, in a meal served at The Gherkin, hosted by Heston Blumenthal.

-In 2014 Jason Atherton co-hosted the UK series My Kitchen Rules with Lorraine Pascale.
+In 2014, Atherton co-hosted the UK series My Kitchen Rules with Lorraine Pascale.
 The series aired on Sky Living HD, the first show aired on Thursday 23 January 2014.

-In 2016 Jason was a guest judge for an episode in series 8 of Masterchef Australia with 3 contestants having to re-create one of Jason's award-winning dishes in an elimination challenge.
+In 2016, Atherton was a guest judge for an episode in series 8 of MasterChef Australia, with 3 contestants challenged to re-create one of his award-winning dishes.

-In 2019 Atherton hosted the BBC show “The Chef’s Brigade” where he took a team of raw cooking talent and, in six weeks, tried to turn them into a Chefs’ Brigade to compete with Europe’s finest restaurants.
+In 2019, Atherton hosted the BBC show The Chef's Brigade where he took a team of raw cooking talent and, in six weeks, tried to turn them into a Chefs’ Brigade to compete with Europe's finest restaurants.

+On 15 July 2023, Jason Atherton's Dubai Dishes; a ten-part cookery series premiered on ITV1.
+In the series, Atherton makes some of his favourite dishes from Dubai and across the U.A.E.
+Also featured in the series are dishes from some of Dubai's top chefs.